ingresso-group/pyticketswitch/docs/users/advanced.rst

      'statement_descriptor': 'Test Stripe Account'}
     >>>

-You can then use the integration data to initalise a card details capture or similar front end integration.
+You can then use the integration data to initialise a card details capture or similar front end integration.

 .. _`stripe`: https://stripe.com/gb